LTS5/cmp/doc/source/installation.rst

 	sudo apt-get install connectomemapper

+.. note:: The Connectome Mapper is not yet packaged in Neuro Debian.
+Until this happens, you can download the source code from the `GitHub page <http://github.com/LTS5/connectomemapper>`_ and install it with *python setup.py install*

 At this point, make sure that you have setup the environment variables correctly for the external packages such as Freesurfer and Diffusion Toolkit (The FSL environment variables should be set automatically when installing FSL as described above).
 You should have the environment